kashodiya/my-open-webui/USER-GUIDE-and-TRAINING.md

 - Change theme (Settings->General)
 - Create shortcut prompts.
 (Workspace->Prompts->Click '+')
 - How to download a chat conversation? (top right ... icon)
+- How to read aloud (text to audio) a answer?

 ## Exercises to learn Open WebUI